-When analysing equivalence refusals, we can adopt two classifications.
-Under a broader classification, we consider an equivalence refusal any response from a participant who both correctly ordered the health conditions (i.e. judged the Nail disease to be less severe than Paraplegia and Paraplegia to be less severe than Fatal Autoimmune Disorder) and indicated in a given scenario that both groups should have the same priority when curing the same number of people.
-Under a narrower classification, we do not count as equivalence refusals the responses of those who indicated that the difference in severity between the two health conditions, which they judged to be of equal priority, is relatively small18.
+When analyzing equivalence refusals, we can adopt two classifications.
+Under a broader classification, we consider an equivalence refusal any response from a participant who both ordered the health conditions as intended (i.e., judged the Nail disease to be less severe than Paraplegia and Paraplegia to be less severe than the Fatal Autoimmune Disorder) and indicated in a given scenario that both groups should have the same priority when curing the same number of people.
+Under a narrower classification, we do not count as equivalence refusals the responses of those who indicated that there was only a small difference in severity between the two health conditions that they judged to be of equal priority.

-To analyse the impact of the status quo on people's preferences, we calculate the average of the sum of off-scale refusals in each treatment group separately and compare it with the average for the control group.
+To analyze the impact of the status quo on people's preferences, we calculated the average of the sum of off-scale refusals in each treatment group separately and compared it with the average for the control group.

-4. Findings
+5. Findings

-Figure 1.1 summarizes the observed pattern of responses.
-It is noteworthy that relatively few respondents align with unlimited aggregation (ten per cent of all included respondents on the broad classification of equivalence refusals; twelve per cent on the narrow classification).
-At
+Figure 7.1 summarizes the observed pattern of responses.
+It is noteworthy that relatively few respondents align with unlimited aggregation (10 percent of all included respondents on the broad classification of equivalence refusals; 12 percent on the narrow classification).
+At the same time, a small share (12 percent) conforms to leximin.
+The most common responses align with limited aggregative views (25 percent on the